Rooke/sortable-challenge/README.md

 that search times increase, since there are more node children at a given node.

-Also used is a one-token 'look ahead' to match listings who's 'product_name' has been erroneously tokenized (or at least tokenized rather aggressively).
+Also used is a variable-token 'look ahead' to match listings who's 'product_name' has been erroneously tokenized (or at least tokenized rather aggressively).
 For example, 'Sony Alpha NEX 5' should match to the 'Sony NEX-5', but the tree path that should be followed looks like